krambuhl/how-to-front-end/notes/javascript.md

 ##Jquery intro to Chaining

 `'astring'.substr(0, 5).indexOf('per')` is not that different from `$('.articles').addClass('is-important').attr('important', true)`.

-This works by having each method return the related object instance.
-Each method operates on wrapped datum, in the first case `substr` and `indexOf` are methods of the String prototype, in the second `addClass` and `attr` are methods of the jquery prototype.
+This works because each method returns the calling object instance.
+Each method operates on wrapped datum.
+In the first case `substr` and `indexOf` are methods of the String prototype, in the second `addClass` and `attr` are methods of the jquery prototype.

 #####Example